robertdp/purescript-web-router/README.md

     _ -> Router.do
       access <- liftAff fetchUserAccess
       if userHasAccess requestedRoute access then
-        Router.continue -- they have access, so continue else
+        Router.continue -- they have access, so resolve with the requested page else
         Router.override NotFound -- no access, so pretend the page doesn't exist